 15. Suggest means for incorporating the course material into therapy activities in your clinical setting immediately

-Nechama Karman received her MSPT from Columbia University in 1994, her Advanced MS in orthopedic PT from Touro College in 1998, and she has completed all coursework toward a PhD in Health Sciences at Seton Hall University.
-She has held academic appointments at Hunter College and NYIT.
-Nechama is chief clinical educator at Mobility Research, providing pediatric and adult trainings, introductory and advanced seminars, webinars, and clinical support for LiteGait in the USA and internationally.
-She is a primary instructor in LiteGait’s “train the trainer” program.
-She treats patients with complex neurological conditions and/or complex pelvic conditions.
+Nechama Karman received her MSPT from Columbia University in 1994, her Advanced MS in orthopedic PT from Touro College in 1998, and has completed her Health Sciences PhD coursework at Seton Hall University.
+Nechama is an APTA board-certified pediatric clinical specialist and the chief clinical educator at Mobility Research for LiteGait nationally and internationally.
+In addition, Nechama owns a private practice in NYC focusing on complex neurological conditions and complex pelvic conditions.

 "I loved this course!
 Nechama is passionate and knowledgeable.
 The experience she shared is so valuable.
 Great examples to help remember context!
 I will definitely recommend to friends and colleagues." -PT